peytoncordero/DRI25/pandas.md

 This report tells us how many non-null, or non-blank, values are in each column, as well as what type of data is in each column.

-Pandas uses a different lexicon to describe data types from those we learned in our intro to Python curriculum.
+Pandas uses a different lexicon to describe data types from those we learned in our intro to Python curriculum <Link workshop='python' page=5 />.
 Below is a table that explains what each data type means:

 <table>